One of North Iceland's beautiful waterfalls.

 Jökulsárlón glacier lagoon in its fall colours.

 October is a fantastic time to visit Iceland.
 The rush of the summer months is over, but temperatures haven't quite yet reached the lows of the depths of winter.
-It's also the start of the aurora season, so we recommend renting an economy car and heading out of the city to catch the northern lights.
+It's also the start of the aurora season, so we recommend renting a car and heading out of the city to catch the northern lights.
 You can find the perfect room on Iceland's largest marketplace for hotels and explore the variety of October tours that are available.

 October is one of the quietest months for visiting Iceland.
 There are far fewer tourists at this time of year than there can be during the height of summer, for example.